 In consultation with the board, members and friends, 2019 program leadership roles are now open.
-Of particular interest are cross-sector initiatives where industry, government and society work to advance SDG Sustainable Development Goals.
+Our plans include a cross-sector initiative where industry, government and society work to advance SDG Sustainable Development Goals.
 We also have funding opportunities for activists with a coherent strategy to educate and advocate for the ideals and vital work of the United Nations agencies and programs within the US political system and society.

 Secretary role is open to a highly organized, articulate leader who writes crisply and is skilled at keeping meeting agendas and project planning efforts on track.
 This role is a valuable credential for a mid-career professional developing an executive presence.